Defi-Oracle-Tooling/Revamp-of-QDQ/docs/architecture/system-overview.md

 > **Status:** Active | **Last Updated:** 2025-10-14 | **Version:** 0.4.0

-This document provides a comprehensive overview of the Quorum Dev Quickstart architecture, component relationships, and data flow patterns.
+This document provides a comprehensive overview of the Revamp of QDQ architecture, component relationships, and data flow patterns.

 ## Table of Contents